Offenbach am Main: Demographics

 Offenbach has a large non-German population.
 In 2016, foreign nationals made up 37% of the population.
 The largest communities are, in that order, from Turkey, Greece, Romania, Poland and Italy.

+As of 2019, residents with a migration background enumerated 88,608, or 63.4% of the population, while Germans without a migration background enumerated 51,241 residents.
+Nearly one-in-three, 29.5%, of foreign residents originate from Europe, particularly from countries like Romania, Greece, Bulgaria, Poland, Croatia and Italy.

 According to census data, Offenbach and Duisburg had the highest share of Muslim migrants of all German districts in 2011.
+Muslims were between 14% and 17% of the city's population as of 2011.
+Turks made up 11% of the city's population in 2019.

 Population history

 Until the end of the 17th century, Offenbach remained a small town with less than a thousand inhabitants.
 With the coming into power of the count Johann Philipp in 1685, the city began to develop and the population rose steadily.
 In the 19th century the city became industrialized and the population increased even tenfold.

 Offenbach is one of the German cities where Germans without migrant background make up a minority of the population.
 As of 31 December 2012, approx. 44.3% of residents or 55,047 people had no foreign background.
 In contrast to that, there were 55.7% or 69,214 people with at least one non-German grandparent.
 The largest of those groups are: